moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 - [Types of testing](#Types-of-testing) - This section provides information on the types of testing tools or strategies available (e.g. checking nullability and uniqueness).
 It may be useful to developers wishing to gain an understanding of the types of testing that are available, or to understand how to use a specific type of test.
 - [Testing strategies](#Testing-strategies) - This section aims to provide information on which types of testing are appropriate in different scenarioes (e.g. testing a macro versus a model).
 It may be useful to developers who have identified their testing use case, and would like to understand which types of testing are appropriate.
-- A guide to some of the types of testing that are applicable in certain scenarios, such as adding a single model to a datamarts layer, or creating a new macro.
 - [Testing resources and standards](#Testing-resources-and-standards) - links to **dbt** testing resources, and wider information on testing techniques and standards.

 ## Types of testing